Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Introduction

+We show that the spectral function consists of a constant contribution and a non-Lorentzian contribution, and that its overall form coincides with the Fano formula.
+The constant contribution represents a Markovian background, whereas the non-Lorentzian contribution originates from a structured environment and gives rise to a non-Markovian memory kernel.
+The Fano effect can be understood as interference between Markovian and non-Markovian contributions encoded in the spectral function.
+Our results therefore provide a physical interpretation of the Fano-type QME in terms of a structured reservoir.

+Furthermore, using Fano diagonalization for a common-environment atom--cavity system, we independently derive the same spectral function.
+This agreement establishes the physical relevance of the spectral structure obtained within the pseudomode framework and elucidates the non-Markovian origin of the Fano effect encoded in the spectral function of a common-environment setup.

 This paper is organized as follows.
-In Sec.~\ref{sec:setup}, we present the initial setup and preliminaries for the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory}.
+In Sec.~\ref{sec:setup}, we present the original setup and preliminaries for the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory}.
 In Sec.~\ref{subsec:derivation_QME}, we derive the QME in Ref.~\cite{yamaguchi2021theory} using the pseudomode approach, where we introduce the cavity mode as an auxiliary system.
 In Sec.~\ref{subsec:spectral_func}, we specify the spectral function for the present problem and show that the Fano effect is incorporated in it.
 In Sec.~\ref{subsec:constant_term}, we discuss roles of the constant term in the spectral function.
-In Sec.~\ref{sec:Fano_diagonalization}, we also derive the spectral function in another method relying on the Fano diagonalization.
+We also derive the spectral function in another method relying on Fano diagonalization for the perfect interference case (Sec.~\ref{subsec:perfect_case}) and the imperfect interference case (Sec.~\ref{subsec:imperfect_case}).
 Section~\ref{sec:summary} provides concluding remarks.
 We set $\hbar=1$ throughout the present paper.